EclipseCard/.github/profile/README.md

 Eclipse is a FinTech startup building a next-generation platform for credit card optimization and recommendation.
 Learn more about us at [eclipsecard.net](https://eclipsecard.net).

-## Download

-The Eclipse app is currently available on Testflight for iOS 17.0+. 🎉

-Check out our demo at [eclipsecard.net/demo](https://www.eclipsecard.net/demo).
-Join our waitlist [here](https://airtable.com/appzCTxt7vDCa56jq/shrfp3qUi778aWn6J) - we'll send you an invitation to our beta test soon!
 ## Our Team

 #### Business 💼